kaikue/Oceania-MG/README.md

 TODO
 --
+- World generation
+	- Island/surface biomes
+		- Balance depth so that only island/surface is at y=0
+	- Remove abyss background
+	- Increase biome width scale
 	- Lerp biomes
-- Avoid double-surface problem- all shallow, medium, deep biomes at same depth, cave biomes below with high surface level, surface biomes above (may cause floating islands)
 - Input handling- pressed function which is only true on first frame
 - Copy over everything from Python
+- Remove string[].Aggregate thing and replace it with StringBuilder
 - Make sure serialization works
 	- references (including Player)
 	- image reloading